nealfwilliams/style-kit-n/README.md

 CSS is not directly supported in React Native, which makes a maintainable solution for styling an even more acute need.

+### Issues during build
+Since CSS is an entirely separate language, using it in a modern build environment is often cumbersome.

+Some styling frameworks such as Tailwind require a build-time step that does static analysis of your codebase and extracts the css needed for your application.
+For this to work correctly, you must follow the library's conventions to ensure the necessary styles are included correctly.

+This a leaky abstraction, and the more complex your UI, the more likely these restrictions can be gotchas.

+### Issues bundling
+Depending on how CSS is bundled with your app, you may run into issues such as the common "Flash Of Unstyled Content" bug, where server-rendered HTML is loaded because it's accompanying CSS.

+With a pure JavaScript style framework, issues related to the build / bundling process are non-existent.

 ## How does it work?
 ### Creating components
 Components are created with a function that takes in a base element and the styles to apply to it.